How to Deal with Your Parents’ Divorce

 Hurt.
 Pain.
 Rejection.
 Anger.
 Abandonment…all emotions that can come into play when your family is going through a divorce.

 Whatever you are feeling, it can be so hard to talk about it.
 But it’s so important to talk about how you are feeling.
 You don’t want to bottle up your emotions because at some point they have to come out.
 It’s best to talk about them so you can face them.
 You can face these emotions and not just survive but also overcome!

 If one parent cheated on the other or has started seeing someone else before the divorce is even final, it can feel like an outright betrayal to you.
 But your parent is not purposefully doing it to hurt you.
 Yes, they might be being selfish.
 Yes, they might not be thinking about the consequences of their actions.
 Yes, they may be outright trying to hurt your other parent… but they love you and want the best for you, despite all that’s going on.

 No matter the circumstances surrounding your parent’s divorce…IT’S NOT YOUR FAULT.
 Even if you’ve taken sides in the past, or been favorable to one parent over the other, it’s not your fault….it never was and it never will be.
 You are not responsible for any of your parents’ choices, and especially not for their divorce.
 They are adults who chose to get married and now have chosen to separate and divorce.

 You Can Feel Whole Again After Divorce

 The journey to wholeness after a divorce is long and hard, but it can happen.
 You can face painful emotions and circumstances while still leading a full life.
 Because you don’t have to go it alone.

-Help after divorce is available anytime through TheHopeLine.
-You can live chat or email one of our mentors, request prayer for yourself and your family, or find encouragement from our resource library.
-However you choose to reach out, we will be there for you.
+Help during, in the middle of the craziness, and after your parents’ divorce is available through TheHopeLine.
+You can chat live, email one of our mentors, request prayer for yourself and your family, or find encouragement from our resource library.
+However, you choose to reach out, we’ll be there for support.